 I decided to launch my second book soon after launching my first book.
 To do that I needed more time in my day.
 The first thing I did was go to my husband.
 While we don’t have a 50/50 split, my husband is incredibly supportive at home and in my businesses.
 He fully supported my writing a second book.
 So I asked him point-blank what he wanted to take on from a list of things I chose that I thought he’d do well.
 He chose cooking.
 (He’s a great cook which is why this was on my list!)

-Initially, this saved me about an hour a week.
 That was a start, but not enough time.
 Here’s why it didn’t save me enough time.
 I still did the meal planning, put together the grocery list, bought groceries, and did the meal prep.
 He swooped in like a hero at the end and cooked.
 This really only saved me an hour each week since we don’t cook every night.
 (I highly recommend cooking for two nights with every meal you cook by the way.)

 And then I interviewed Sonia Parekh for my second book and she talked about the mental load.
 I had an a-ha moment and realized it was time to let go of the mental load related to feeding our family.
-I hung up the phone and talked to my husband.
+I hung up the phone and almost immediately talked to my husband.

 Here’s what I want you to walk away with.
 Working moms must share the mental load.
 We must let go of being the one who does all the stuff.
 Having it all and feeling balanced doesn’t mean doing it all.
 It’s doable to release that mental load and it will take action.
 So, what is your first step?
 What is holding you back from releasing the mental load?
 Or maybe you’ve already released the mental load.
 What do this action and the subsequent result look like in your situation?
 Mompowerment readers are always looking for new inspiration from fellow working mamas like you.